Adelaide Oval: Australian rules football records

 The first senior league Australian rules football match was played on Adelaide Oval in 1877 between the original Adelaide club and the Bankers club.
-The records below cover senior Australian rules football at Adelaide Oval.
-These records include the South Australian league football (known as the South Australian Football Association and South Australian Football League and the South Australian National Football League) from 1877 when the first premiership matches were held at the ground until the end of the 1990 SANFL season, the last year that the competition was the highest level of Australian rules football in South Australia.
-In 1991 the newly created Adelaide Crows entered the Australian Football League subsequently playing the highest level of football in the state.
+The 1990 SANFL season was the last year that the competition was the highest level of Australian rules football in South Australia.
+In 1991 the newly created Adelaide Crows entered the Australian Football League, subsequently playing the highest level of football in the state.
 Port Adelaide would join the Australian Football League in 1997.